ZuzannaZawartka/movie-ticket-management-system/README.md

 # Cinema Management System
 ## Overview
-The Cinema Ticket Management System is a comprehensive tool designed to manage all aspects of a cinema's operations, from scheduling movies to booking tickets.
-The application provides a user-friendly interface that allows cinema managers to easily navigate through various functionalities.
-All data, including movie listings, schedules and bookings with user information, is securely stored in a robust database, ensuring data integrity and reliability.
+The Cinema Ticket Management System is a cinema system simulation designed to manage all aspects of cinema operations, from scheduling screenings to booking tickets.
+The application has a friendly interface that allows cinema managers to easily navigate through various functionalities.
+All data, including movie lists, schedules and reservations with user information, is stored in the database.

 ## Application Components
 - **Main Window**: Manages the user interface and serves as the main window of the application. <br>